 The animation shows that the eruption starts at $t{=}$10\,h\,59\,m, when the emission in the hottest bin suddenly increases and a hot loop appears at $(x,z){\approx}(80,10)$.
-Right after that time, large amount of cool plasma ($\log T{<}6.0$) is ejected from the low atmosphere and reaches over 80\,Mm in height in about 6\,minutes.
-Large parcels of ejected plasma quickly destruct into small fragments that exhibit various behaviors.
-The falling plasma behaves like coronal rains \citep[e.g.,][]{Schrijver:2001,Antolin+al:2012,Antolin+al:2015} and traces the magnetic field lines.
+Immediately after that time, a large amount of cool plasma ($\log T{<}6.0$) is ejected from the low atmosphere and reaches over 80\,Mm in height in about 6 minutes.
+Large parcels of ejected plasma quickly break into small fragments that exhibit various evolution.
+The falling plasma behaves like coronal rains \citep[e.g.,][]{Schrijver:2001,Antolin+al:2012,Antolin+al:2015,DePontieu:2021.IRIS} and traces the magnetic field lines.
 However, we also see many fragments that seem to ``float'' in the corona and can dynamically move up and down.
-Their movement illustrates the dynamical evolution of the magnetic field over emerging active regions, which was not considered by other numerical models of coronal rains \citep[e.g.,][]{Mueller+al:2005,Xia+al:2017,Kohutova+al:2020}.
-Moreover, the falling plasma may undergo a cooling process as in a typical coronal rain scenario, or heating process that converts the cool plasma into a mass source to hotter coronal loops.
+Their movement illustrates the dynamic evolution of the magnetic field over emerging active regions, which was not considered by other numerical models of coronal rains \citep[e.g.,][]{Mueller+al:2005,Xia+al:2017,Kohutova+al:2020}.
+Moreover, the falling plasma may undergo a cooling process as in a typical coronal rain scenario or a heating process that converts the cool plasma into a mass source to hotter coronal loops.

-We also note that the magnetic field in the corona of our simulation does not form a dip, which was suggested to be the favorable geometry for filament formation \citep{Mackay+al:2010} and has been tested by numerical experiments \citep[e.g., ][]{XiaChun+Keppens:2016}.
-Otherwise, we could very likely see a filament/prominence forming by these falling cool plasma elements.
+Magnetic field lines with a dip were suggested to be the favorable geometry for filament formation \citep{Mackay+al:2010}, which has been tested by numerical experiments \citep[e.g., ][]{XiaChun+Keppens:2016}.
+The magnetic field in the corona of our simulation does not form a dip.
+Otherwise, we could very likely see a filament/prominence formed by these falling cool plasma elements.